|

 England, singing Thomas Arne's "Where the bee sucks" adjudicated

-by Constance Shatlock.
+by Constance Shacklock, OBE.

 Having experienced success, Cheryl wanted more!
 Relentlessly requesting